 As Australia’s largest airline loyalty program with over 13 million members, just over half of Australia’s population are members of Qantas Frequent Flyer program!
 The program allows members to earn and spend Qantas points on flights, upgrades, and through their programs.
 It also rewards frequent travellers with status and perks like lounge access.

-Being part of the OneWorld airline alliance, and cultivating its own list of powerful global partners – including Emirates – makes the Qantas Frequent Flyer program an enticing program to be part of for frequent travellers.
+Being part of the OneWorld airline alliance, and cultivating its own list of powerful global partners – including Emirates – makes the Qantas Frequent Flyer program an enticing program to be part of for frequent travellers around the world.

 With a wide range of partners both in the air and on the ground, you don’t need to be a regular Qantas customer – or indeed, even a regular international traveller – to earn and spend Qantas Points.
 With their new Points Club program, savvy shoppers can still earn on their everyday purchases.